Adam Otterburn

 Sir Adam Otterburn of Auldhame and Redhall (died 6 July 1548) was a Scottish lawyer and diplomat.
 He was king's advocate to James V of Scotland and secretary to Mary of Guise and Regent Arran.

+In 1527 Otterburn was one of 30 councillors appointed to sit on the Session.

 The King's lawyer

 The law brought against the Douglas family

 Adam Otterburn was an important servant of the Scottish monarchy as a lawyer and a diplomat.
 In August 1524, Margaret Tudor sent him to England with the Earl of Cassilis and Scot of Balwearie to negotiate peace, and a possible marriage for James V with Princess Mary.
 In May 1525, the English ambassador Dr Thomas Magnus recommended him to Cardinal Wolsey for an annual pension of £20.
 In 1528, Magnus and Otterburn again discussed the possibilities of a marriage between James V and Princess Mary.